cdapio/cdap/cdap-docs/examples-manual/source/examples/web-analytics.rst

   SELECT * FROM cdap_user_uniquevisitcount ORDER BY value DESC LIMIT 5

-You can copy and paste the above SQL into the **Query** box as shown below and click the **Execute** button to run it.
+You can copy and paste the above SQL into the **Query** box as shown below (replacing the default query that is there) and click the **Execute** button to run it.
 It may take a while for the query to finish.

 .. image:: ../_images/wa_explore_query.png
    :width: 8in

-Once it's finished, click on the **Results** button at the top to see the query results:
+Once it's finished, click on the disclosure triangle on the left side of the **Results** table line to expand the display and see the query results:

 .. image:: ../_images/wa_explore_result.png
    :width: 8in